coin-or/ADOL-C/ADOL-C/doc/doxygen/Mainpage.md

 # ADOL-C: A Package for the Automatic Differentiation of Algorithms Written in C/C++

+@warning This documentation is experimental.
+We have not yet transferred the documentation to this place.

 ## Scope of the library

 ADOL-C is a library for automatic differentiation written in C++